ThusharaN/WordWranglers/README.md

 pip install <package_name> && pip freeze > requirements.txt
 ```

->**Note:** Make sure you are insidethe virtual environment created by poetry before installing any dependencies

 ## <u>Making changes</u>
 A pull request needs to be created in order to push any changes to code.